MarkNoble-1/portfolio/README.md

 In this project I analyzed encoded sensor data to help improve the cost and efficiency of wind energy production by building a model to predict windmill failures.
 I built and tuned several classification models to find the most effective model at predicting failures, which would allow the company to avoid steep repair costs and downtime.

-I optmized the accuracy and recall score on the models created because False Negatives (real failures where there is no detection by the model) cost significantly more than False Positives (failture predicted when there is no failure), and actual failures predicted by the model still result in hefty repair costs.
+I optimized the accuracy and recall score on the models created because False Negatives (real failures where there is no detection by the model) cost significantly more than False Positives (failture predicted when there is no failure), and actual failures predicted by the model still result in hefty repair costs.

 I discovered and vizualized the most important features in the dataset according to my final model, providing powerful insights that could be used to reduce windmill failure.